 If you like a fudgy brownie (sans mix-ins) but can’t get enough chocolate flavor, stir a little extra cocoa powder into the batter.
 This produces a super dense, chocolaty delicacy.
 Yum!
 Oh, and it helps if you start with a good mix; our Test Kitchen uncovered the best brownie mixes.

 Stir in Espresso

 Here’s a small improvement that comes from an ingredient already in your pantry!
-A teaspoon of vanilla, almond, mint, even rum extract can go a long way in the chocolaty sweet.
+A teaspoon of vanilla, almond, mint, even rum extract can go a long way in this chocolaty sweet.
 These flavors, in particular, complement the cocoa goodness.
 (Psst!
 Did you know it’s super easy to make homemade vanilla extract?)

 Choose Chocolate Chunks

-The most obvious way to enhance brownie mix is, well, more chocolate.
+The most obvious way to enhance brownie mix is with, well, more chocolate.
 What’s not as obvious is which chocolate to choose.
 These semisweet chocolate chips are our Test Kitchen’s favorites.
 (When it comes to baking, we recommend semisweet chocolate over dark or milk varieties.)
 Chopped semisweet bar chocolate also adds texture and richness to the batter.
 And that’s not to mention these seriously fun flavored baking chips.

 Swirl in Some Good Stuff

 This trick makes your brownies stand out in more ways than one.
 Dollop cream cheese, fruit jam, pumpkin puree, peanut butter or caramel over brownie batter.
 Spoon it into the pan, then cut through the batter to create this wow-worthy effect.
 Your dessert will be prettier and tastier than every other treat on the table.